muntasirhssn/muntasirhssn.github.io/index.md

 ---

-## MLOps with AWS: Train and deploy ML models at scale with automated pipelines
+## MLOps with AWS: End-to-End ML Pipelines and Deployment
 Develop an end-to-end machine learning (ML) workflow with automation for all the steps including data preprocessing, training models at scale with distributed computing (GPUs/CPUs), model evaluation, deploying in production, model monitoring and drift detection with Amazon SageMaker Pipeline - a purpose-built CI/CD service.